GoogleCloudPlatform/cloud-run-external-metrics-autoscaling/README.md

 # Setup

-Follow the instructions below to build, configure, deploy, and verify your CREMA service.
+Follow the instructions below to configure, deploy, and verify your CREMA service.

 ## Prerequisites